ysthakur/CMSC417-Notes/content/OSI layers/Network layer/Routing/Link State Routing.md

 1. Forward LSP to all nodes except the one that sent it
 2. Generate new LSP periodically; increment SEQNO
 3. Start SEQNO at 0 when reboot
-	- Can't maintain state to pick up at the previous SEQNO
+	- Because can't maintain state to pick up at the previous SEQNO
 4. Decrement TTL before flooding it to neighbors
-	- Also age the stored LSP (decrement TTL)
+	- Also age the stored LSP (i.e., decrement TTL)
 	- Discard when TTL hits 0

 ## LSP processing flow